Estate Administration cost information

 - Shareholder Registrar administration fees or stockbroker costs to sell shares (vary depending on the Registrar/stockbroker requirements)

-On average, we estimate it will take between 12 – 18 months to administer a simple and straightforward Estate from start to finish.
+On average, we estimate it will take between 12 to 18 months to administer a simple and straightforward Estate from start to finish.
 Typically, it takes between 3 to 6 months to obtain the Grant of Representation and a further 6 to 12 months to finalise the administration process which includes collecting assets, paying liabilities and debts, accounting to HM Revenue & Customs for Income and Capital Gains Tax and distribution.

 These timescales take into account our advice to executors to wait for 10 months after the date of the Grant of Representation before the Estate is distributed.
 This advice allows for the period in which any claims against the Estate under the 1975 Act must be made.
 The 1975 Act provides that claims must be made within 6 months of the date of the Grant, and it is considered best practice to wait 10 months to allow time for any claims filed at court but unserved on the executors.